marfarma/cms-tree-page-view/readme.txt

 Contributors: eskapism
 Donate link: http://eskapism.se/sida/donate/
-Tags: page, pages, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.0RC1
+Tags: page, pages, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.0
-Tested up to: 3.0RC1
+Tested up to: 3.0
 Stable tag: trunk

-Adds a CMS-like tree overview of all your pages.
-Edit, view, add pages, search pages, and drag and drop to rearrange the order of your pages.
+Adds a CMS-like tree overview of your pages or custom posts.
+Rearrange the order of your pages (with drag and drop).
+Also edit, view, add, and search your pages.

 == Description ==

-This plugin adds a CMS-like tree overview of all your pages to WordPress - like the view often found in a page-focused CMS.
+This plugin adds a CMS-like tree overview of all your pages and custom posts to WordPress - much like the view often found in a page-focused CMS, or like Windows Explorer or OS X Finder.
-Within this page tree you can edit pages, view pages, add pages, search pages, and drag and drop pages to rearrange the order.
+Within this tree you can edit pages, view pages, add pages, search pages, and drag and drop pages to rearrange the order.

+CMS Tree Page View is a good alternative to plugins such as [pageMash](http://wordpress.org/extend/plugins/pagemash/), [WordPress Page Tree](http://wordpress.org/extend/plugins/page-tree/) and (http://wordpress.org/extend/plugins/my-page-order/)[My Page Order].

 Page management won't get any easier than this!